What To Do If Halifax Has Refused Your Mortgage

 The right mortgage broker can boost your chances of a positive outcome and help you salvage that homeownership dream.
 If there’s room to re-negotiate with Halifax and that’s in your best interest, they can do this on your behalf.

-We offer a free broker-matching service that will introduce you to the best mortgage expert for your needs and circumstances.
-Call 0808 189 2301 or make an enquiry online and we’ll pair you up with a mortgage expert with previous experience in this area.
+We offer a broker-matching service that will introduce you to the best mortgage expert for your needs and circumstances.
+Call 0330 818 7026 or enquire online, and we’ll pair you up with a mortgage expert with experience in this area.

 Ask us a question